-T-1 90% within 1⁄2 contour interval T-2 80% within 1⁄2 contour interval T-3 This class of topographic map applies to photogrammetric maps for which the PLS provides the horizontal and vertical control.
+T-1 90% within 1⁄2 contour interval T-2 80% within 1⁄2 contour interval T-3 This Class of topographic map applies to photogrammetric maps for which the PLS provides the horizontal and vertical control.
 See § 1.9.3 of this Part for photogrammetric mapping standards.
 T-4 The topographical information shown on a T-4 plan has been prepared from sources of information and data whose positional accuracy and reliability has not been verified.
 The data depicted on a T-4 plan is subject to such changes as an authoritative field survey may disclose.
 Notes: In using Topographic Accuracy Class T-1 or T-2, the PLS is expressing confidence that, should a test profile be run in the field, a plotted comparison with a profile scaled from the map shall be in agreement with the above criteria and the remainder shall be within the contour interval.
-In using Topographic Accuracy Class T-1 or T-2, the horizontal position of features shall conform to Class III Accuracy.
+In using Topographic Accuracy Class T-1 or T-2, the horizontal.
+2. In using Topographic Accuracy Class T-1 or T-2, the horizontal position of features shall conform to Class III Accuracy.